Monday, June 05, 2006

 Rick Warren likens his "purpose-driven formula" to an Intel operating chip that can be inserted into the motherboard of any church -- and points out that there are more than 30,000 "purpose-driven" churches.
 Mr Warren has also set up a website, pastors.com, that gives 100,000 pastors access to e-mail forums, prayer sites and pre-cooked sermons, including over 20-years-worth of Mr. Warren's own.Indeed, in a nice reversal businesses have also started to learn from the churches.
 The late Peter Drucker pointed out that these churches have several lessons to teach mainline businesses.
 They are excellent at motivating their employees and volunteers, and at transforming volunteers from well-meaning amateurs into disciplined professionals.
 The best churches (like some of the most notorious cults) have discovered the secret of low-cost and self-sustaining growth: transforming seekers into evangelicals who will then go out and recruit more seekers.

+For pastors who view themselves as entrepreneurs, and manage their flocks as growth opportunities, the Great Commission means great profits.
 There's nothing necessarily wrong with a corporation making profits, and there's nothing wrong with a prophet making a study of modern management and network marketing practices.
 But since Mr. Warren has built an empire by forming strategic partnerships between business and ministerial interests, he should take care who invokes the name brand of his Purpose Driven Church.
 Mr. Warren does not have to explicitly endorse or be involved in the production and marketing of Left Behind: Eternal Forces in order to be held accountable for allowing his name brand to be used in the selling of this antisocial product.
 He is Mr. Carver's pastor as well as his boss.
 So where's the accountability?

 by Jonathan Hutson on Thu Jun 01, 2006